 For every negative comment you make while venting, think about something positive to say.
-Reframing your mind with a positive thought can be a powerful way to stop slipping into negativity like a nice warm bath.
+Reframing your mind with a positive thought can be a powerful way to stop slipping into negativity.

 It’s easy to just vent frustration with your situation, rather than to actually fix it.
 This is especially true when it comes to people who you are frustrated with.

 “Sandra is just so stupid.
-Why doesn’t she get what we’re trying to do?”
+Why doesn’t she understand what we’re trying to do?”

 Sometimes venting is just to ease your own frustration.
 But what if it could be used for good?
 Everything you vent about probably has a solution.
 And often people who are frustrated with others don’t even tell them about it.